troy-lamerton/editor-for-quest/README.md

 `"* crab"` will match Sand crab, Ammonite crab, etc. When using `*` you must surround the text with "quotes".

+Items can also be identified by their id.
+E.g. 995 is Coins.

 ### Aggrovate

 ```YAML